defold/doc/docs/en/manuals/atlas.md

   ![Images added](images/atlas/single_images.png){srcset="images/atlas/single_images@2x.png 2x"}

-Adding flip-book animations
+Adding flipbook animations
 : <kbd>Right click</kbd> the root Atlas entry in the *Outline* pane.

-  Select <kbd>Add Animation Group</kbd> from the pop up context menu to create a flip book animation group.
+  Select <kbd>Add Animation Group</kbd> from the pop up context menu to create a flipbook animation group.

   A new, empty, animation group with a default name ("New Animation") is added to the atlas.

   <kbd>Right click</kbd> then new group and select <kbd>Add Images</kbd> from the context menu.

   A dialog opens from which you can find and select the images you want to add to the animation group.

   ![Creating an atlas, adding images](images/atlas/add_animation.png){srcset="images/atlas/add_animation@2x.png 2x"}

   Press <kbd>Space</kbd> with the animation group selected to preview it.
 Adjust the *Properties* for the animation as needed (see below).